McDermott, No. 17 Creighton rout Butler 87-56 in Big East

 BIG PICTURE

-Butler: The Bulldogs were depleted by injuries this season and finished with a losing record for the first time since 2013-14, their first season in the Big East.
+Butler: The Bulldogs beat Creighton in mid-January at home, but lost the last two meetings by a combined 51 points.
+Butler finished with a losing record for the first time since 2013-14, its first season in the Big East.

-Adding to the misery, freshman guard Myles Tate was helped off the court with a left knee injury in the second half.
-Jordan said it was too soon to tell the extent of the injury.

 Creighton: The Bluejays’ only real issue came in the first half when Jefferson caught some friendly fire under the basket.
 He and teammate Alex O’Connell turned into each other and collided face first.
 Both players went to the floor and stayed there for a few minutes.